aswiniresearch/PulsePoint/README.md

 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📧 Contact

-For any questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).

 ---

 <div align="center">
-  Made with ❤️ by Your Team Name
+  Made with ❤️ by Aswini
 </div>
    npm run dev
    # or